vidio-research/ai-video-editor-review/README.md

 * User adoption and learning curve

 ## 7. Future Trends & Opportunities
+* The Role of AI Agents in Video Editing
 * The role of multimodal AI in editing
 * AI-human collaboration in creative workflows
 * Real-time AI video editing advancements